Black vinegar is amber-colored, with a mild taste and robust aroma. It’s primarily brewed from brown rice and undergoes a long fermentation period.

 Black vinegar, or kurozu (黒酢), is aged rice vinegar.
 It is usually aged for one to three years in clay vessels, compared to regular rice vinegar, which is aged for three months.
 While there are different versions of the condiment in Asian cuisine, Japanese black vinegar is made from brown rice.
 It is deeper in color and flavor, and has a distinct smell.

-This particular black vinegar shown above is from Kagoshima, where most of the black vinegar is produced in Japan.
+This bottle is from Kagoshima prefecture (southern Japan), where most of the black vinegar is produced in Japan.